A Novel of Love, Empire, and Erasure

 Mound town.
 Middle Settlements.

 Where the metal rim was placed on Moytoy's head.
-Three hundred people gathered on the mound in April 1730.
-The mound survives today in Franklin, North Carolina.
-In February 2026, the Town of Franklin transferred the deed to the Eastern Band of Cherokee Indians.
+The mound survives in Franklin, North Carolina.
+In February 2026, the Town of Franklin transferred the deed to the Eastern Band of Cherokee Indians — the first time in nearly two centuries that the land returned to Cherokee hands.
 The Noquisi Initiative stewards the site.
+The mound endures.

 ~1687